JocysCom/UMQF/README.md

     *   `{entity}-actions.md`: Step-by-step math for every relevant action.
     *   `{entity}.md`: High-level summary, cognitive assessment, and impact forecast.

-## Usage

-### 1. Analyze a New Text

-Provide the text or URL to the Architect.
-It will create the necessary folder structure and files.

-Example:
-> "Analyze the story of 'Little Red Riding Hood'.
-Here is the text..."

-### 2. Analyze a Gutenberg Book

-Ask the Architect to use the tool:
-> "Download and analyze Frankenstein (Gutenberg ID 84)."

-### 3. Re-Analyze

-If `source-document.md` already exists, simply ask:
-> "Re-analyze the entities in the 'frankenstein' folder."

-## Documentation

--   **`UMQF.md`**: The definitions, formula, and methodology.
--   **`templates/`**: The strict output format for profiles.
--   **`.ai/instructions.md`**: The Architect's operating procedure.

 ## Prompts

 ### Analyse